We Made It !

 Washington (CNN) -- A limited number of detainees from the Guantanamo Bay prison will be transferred to a prison in Illinois, President Obama will announce Tuesday, a senior administration official said.
 The exact number is "hard to pin down because categories of detainees may shift.
 While 100 may be the upper limit, the actual number at well below that (75 or perhaps even less)," said another senior official, who is not authorized to discuss the issue with the media.

-"Out of everybody I've talked to, very, very few people are scared," says Todd Baker, owner of a bait shop in Thomson.
+And I say: Action is being taken where it has long been overdue!"Out of everybody I've talked to, very, very few people are scared," says Todd Baker, owner of a bait shop in Thomson.
 "Most people are happy to get jobs here There will be more people going to the restaurants, shopping -- and going fishing."

 Thomson Mayor Jerry Hebeler says that although "you're not going to satisfy everybody," he thinks most residents' concerns about security when terrorism detainees are moved to the prison have been eased.
 "I'd never chase jobs if I thought it was going to jeopardize security and safety," he says.